ApolloAuto/apollo/docs/specs/Apollo_2.0_Software_Architecture.md

 ## Perception
 Obviously perception strictly depends on the raw sensor data such as Lidar point cloud data and camera data.
 However, besides these raw sensor data inputs, traffic light detection also needs to depend on the localization data as well as the HD-Map.
 Since real-time ad-hoc fashioned traffic light detection is computationally infeasible, the traffic light detection will need localization to determine when and where to start detecting traffic lights through the camera captured pictures.

-**Perception seems to be so different from other modules like prediction, routing , planning, control, canbus.
-Hard to describe its data interfaces.
-Maybe better to be a little blurring here.**

 ## Prediction
-Prediction module “predicts” the future motion trajectories for all the perceived obstacles.
-And the output prediction message also wrapps the perception information.
-Prediction subscribes two both localization and perception obstacle messages as shown below.
+Prediction module predicts the future motion trajectories for all the perceived obstacles.
+And the output prediction message also wraps the perception information.
+Prediction subscribes both localization and perception obstacle messages as shown below.
 ![Prediction](images/prediction.png)

 When localization update is received, the prediction module updates its internal status.
-And the actual prediction is triggred when perception sends out its published perception obstacle message.
+And the actual prediction is trigged when perception sends out its published perception obstacle message.

 ## Localization
-The routing module fuses various information to locate where the autonomous vehicle is at.
+The localization module fuses various information to locate where the autonomous vehicle is at.
 There are two types of localization modes.
 The first localization method is an RTK based one, with a timer based callback function  “OnTimer”.
 ![Localization](images/localization.png)

 The other localization method is the “Multiple Sensor Fusion” (MSF) method, where a bunch of event triggered callback functions are registered, such as:
 ![Localization](images/localization_2.png)

 ## Routing
-The routing module also needs to know where the autnomous vehicle location is, as well as the destination, in order to compute the passage lanes and roads towards the destination.
+The routing module also needs to know where the autonomous vehicle location is, as well as the destination, in order to compute the passage lanes and roads towards the destination.
 The important data interface is an event trigged function called “OnRoutingRequest”, in which “RoutingResponse” will be computed and published.
 ![Routing](images/routing.png)

 ## Planning